mattearly/dmpower/README.md

 * Email me at
 _matthewjearly@gmail.com_
 * Why did I go through the pain of making this?
 Ever since I started playing D&D many years ago, I began looking for useful programs to go along with the game.
 There seemed to be a million little half-built tools and websites or many that don't follow the rules enough to be both useful and fair.
 I wasn't interested in a random person's homebrew ideas, which ruled out 90% of what I found.
 Since I couldn't find a program that did all this stuff legit from the books, and even Wizard's paid programs are too convoluted to be of use during gameplay, in my opinion, I decided to hack it myself.
 It also gave me something to work on while not taking classes and a motive to keep programming.
 So there you go.
 If you find it useful, let me know.
 Any feedback is good feedback.
-* Final note: You will need the books, this program doesn't replace them or go into details about what abilities, spells, and items do.
-Go buy them from an official retailer!